whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Muslims recognize Jesus Christ as a prophet, and Christians recognize Christ as the only Son of God.
 I urge everyone to be more like Jesus Christ, and stop being so obedient. _Be like Jesus Christ, and cultivate the spiritual strength to stand for what's right_ instead of passively tolerating needless suffering and corruption.

 Christians, Muslims, and others endlessly debate when it's appropriate to be obedient, and how authorities can use their power "properly."
-But healthy nations show the truth: to have a way of life with no corruption, no greed, and no discrimination, where respect is normal, there should be _no unaccountable authorities_ and _no submissive obedience_.
+But healthy nations show the truth: to have a way of life with no corruption, no greed, and no discrimination, where respect is normal, there should be _no unaccountable authorities_ and _no submissive obedience._

-This is the root truth behind the _golden rule_, that ancient wisdom which authorities do their best to obscure.
+This is the root truth behind the _golden rule,_ that ancient wisdom which authorities do their best to obscure.
 Jesus Christ said, "Do to others as you would have them do to you."[xxx-bible niv|luke 6:31] Buddhist scripture says, "Hurt not others with what pains yourself."[xxx-udanavarga|p252] A core Islamic Hadith (guidance) says "None of you will believe until you love for your brother what you love for yourself."[xxx-13th hadith]

 When everyone stands for what's right, and everyone expects everyone else in their society to do the same, then the golden rule will be fully realized: each person will treat everyone else as they would want to be treated.
 The golden rule simply describes the normal way of life in healthy nations.